 - 7.1.
 Retention

-1.1 The policy sets out requirements to support the efficient, timely and cost-effective procurement of goods and services on behalf of the Real Estate Council of Ontario (RECO) through a process that is competitive, fair, open, and transparent based on principles contained in the Government of Ontario’s Procurement Directive and leading practices in the broader public, not for profit and private sectors.
+1.1 The policy sets out requirements to support the efficient, timely and cost-effective procurement of goods and services on behalf of the Real Estate Council of Ontario (RECO) through a process that is competitive, fair, open, transparent, geographically neutral and accessible to qualified vendors based on principles contained in the Government of Ontario’s Procurement Directive and leading practices in the broader public, not for profit and private sectors.
 It is intended to outline responsibilities of RECO employees through every stage of the procurement process and to provide all RECO employees with clear guidelines consistent with leading practices.
 The policy supports RECO's goal of demonstrating integrity and transparency expected from RECO and its employees in all procurement-related decisions.

 1.2 The following terms shall have the following meanings: